The Scripture Scout

 I am not forcing scriptural truths into a work of pure fiction.
 However, I AM finding a few things in fiction that rights truth in life.
 The way to defend against any 'dark arts' with which a Christian is familiar are relatively straightforward in scripture: act on what you hear and what you know; anyone who sets himself up as “religious” by talking a good game is self-deceived.
 This kind of religion is hot air and only hot air (James 1:25-26).
 The same could be said about looking in the mirror, my friend.
 Be who you are.
 I mean, I certainly think you're pretty impressive.
 A lot of people do!

 We have just chatted about a few things that helped fictional teachers defend against darkness and how a few moments were pretty good references to scripture.
 But let's look at my favourite from The Deathly Hallows ... and VERY OBVIOUS one.
-1 Corinthians 15:26, “The last enemy that shall be destroyed is death” can be found on page 328 of said story.
+Depending on which print version you are reading from with DH, 1 Corinthians 15:26, “The last enemy that shall be destroyed is death” can be found around page 328 of said story.

 I hope you related to some of the ways the Hogwarts teachers used to defend against darkness as those suggested ways were not magical.
 However, using them wisely will incite a different kind of "magic" --- there is a proverb has been attributed to many cultures, and it is pretty dead on when it comes to being a person of courage and I leave you with this thought: